metacosm/articles/2023/en/red-hat-developers-blogs/josdk-part-4.md

 ## Where things stand

-You implemented a simple Operator exposing your application via an `Ingress`.
+You implemented a simple Operator exposing your application outside the cluster via an `Ingress`, creating the associated `Deployment` and `Service` along the way.
 However, while this simplified exposing the application, you still need to know **where** to access the application or how to find that information!
 Similarly, it might take some time for the cluster to achieve the desired state.
 In the mean time, users are left wondering if things are working correctly.

 If you recall properly, you added labels to the components your Operator created.
 While you could indeed use these labels to check on the status of your application and its components, wouldn't it be nicer if you could simply